REALLIFE Magazine

-REALLIFE Magazine was a publication featuring written and visual material by and about young artists that was co-founded and published by artist Thomas Lawson and writer Susan Morgan between 1979 and 1994.
+REALLIFE Magazine was a publication featuring written and visual material by and about young artists.
+It was co-founded and published by artist Thomas Lawson and writer Susan Morgan between 1979 and 1994.
 It served as a clearing house for new ideas and examinations of mass media and art, while chronicling New York's developing postmodern alternative art scene.
 It was strongly associated with The Pictures Generation group of artists.

 Magazine

 The magazine's first issue was made possible by a National Endowment for the Arts grant in art criticism, awarded to Lawson through Artists Space (New York).
 REALLIFE Magazine was based in New York and attentively addressed current art and its influences while continuously speculating about culture and questioning politics.
 Starting with a focus on the 'Pictures' artists - and an affinity with the world of TV, film, and popular culture - the magazine charted the rise of the postmodernism and postfeminist debates before moving into more political issues, from institutional critique and hypertext to AIDS and the civil war in El Salvador.
 As the 1980s unraveled, and priorities and interests shifted in the art world, the magazine remained a forum for artists' opinions, providing exposure for those overlooked by the mainstream, and introducing the work of a new generation of practitioners.
 The wide range of featured artists included Sherrie Levine, Félix González-Torres, Mike Kelley, Dan Graham, Louise Lawler, Joseph Nechvatal, Matt Mullican, Jeff Wall, David Hammons and Critical Art Ensemble, among others.